 13. Do not cram

 One common mistake that students make when studying for exams is cramming.
-Cramming is when you try to learn all of the material in a brief period, and it is not an effective way to learn.
+Cramming is when you try to learn all the material briefly, which is inadequate.

-When you cram, you are more likely to forget the information you have learned and not answer the questions accurately.
+When you cram, you are likelier to forget the information you have learned and not answer the questions accurately.

 14. Focus all of your energy

 When studying for exams, it is essential to avoid distractions as much as possible.
-If you are listening to music or responding to emails, you may find that it becomes more challenging to concentrate each time you get distracted.
+If you are listening to music or responding to emails, you may find concentrating more challenging each time you get distracted.

-Try to focus all of your energy on the task at hand and only on that task.
+Try to focus your energy on the task at hand and only on that task.

 12. Find a study schedule that works for you